kaizen-ai/kaizenflow/documentation/general/google_code_style.md

         return port
     ```

 - Libraries or packages may define their own exceptions.
-When doing so they
+When doing so they must
-    must inherit from an existing exception class.
+  inherit from an existing exception class.
 Exception names should end in
   `Error` and should not introduce stutter (`foo.FooError`).

 - Never use catch-all `except:` statements, or catch `Exception` or
   `StandardError`, unless you are

-    -   re-raising the exception, or
+  - Re-raising the exception, or
-    -   creating an isolation point in the program where exceptions are not
+  - Creating an isolation point in the program where exceptions are not
     propagated but are recorded and suppressed instead, such as protecting a
     thread from crashing by guarding its outermost block.

   Python is very tolerant in this regard and `except:` will really catch
   everything including misspelled names, sys.exit() calls, Ctrl+C interrupts,
-    unittest failures and all kinds of other exceptions that you simply don't
+  unittest failures and all kinds of other exceptions that you simply don't want
-    want to catch.
+  to catch.

 - Minimize the amount of code in a `try`/`except` block.
-The larger the body
+The larger the body of
-    of the `try`, the more likely that an exception will be raised by a line of
+  the `try`, the more likely that an exception will be raised by a line of code
-    code that you didn't expect to raise an exception.
+  that you didn't expect to raise an exception.
 In those cases, the
   `try`/`except` block hides a real error.

--   Use the `finally` clause to execute code whether or not an exception is
+- Use the `finally` clause to execute code whether or not an exception is raised
-    raised in the `try` block.
-This is often useful for cleanup, i.e., closing a
+  in the `try` block.
+This is often useful for cleanup, i.e., closing a file.
-    file.

 - When capturing an exception, use `as` rather than a comma.
 For example:

     ```python